Borneo

 Borneo family holidays

-Borneo is a nature lover’s paradise.
+Borneo is a nature lover’s paradise and a family holiday here offers an incredible combination of wildlife, beautiful jungle scenery and immaculate sandy beaches.
 The island is packed with ancient rainforest and remote river systems that are home to an incredible profusion of species.
-The star of the show on our Borneo family holidays is of course the orangutan.
-When you get up close it is easy to see why they are known locally as ‘the old men of the forest’, with their wrinkled skin and inquisitive gaze.
-But you can also find pygmy elephants, turtles, macaques, gibbons and much more.
+The star of the show is of course the orangutan but you can also find pygmy elephants, turtles, proboscis monkeys, gibbons and much more.

 Borneo Family Holidays - Sitting on the dock of the bay